AlexsLemonade/training-modules/scRNA-seq/tag-based_pre-processing_scRNA-seq.md

 Depending on how the cells are sorted and what technology is used, the pre-processing steps are a bit different and the biases to look out for in post-processing also vary.

-For a more extensive run through on single-cell technologies, Kiselev at al have very [good tutorial for scRNA-seq](https://hemberg-lab.github.io/scRNA.seq.course/introduction-to-single-cell-rna-seq.html#experimental-methods).
+For a more extensive run through on single-cell technologies, Kiselev et al have very [good tutorial for scRNA-seq](https://hemberg-lab.github.io/scRNA.seq.course/introduction-to-single-cell-rna-seq.html#experimental-methods).

 ### 1) Non-Tag-Based scRNA-seq
 *Example:* Smart-seq2 [(Picelli et al, 2014)](https://www.nature.com/articles/nprot.2014.006)